 - 1. Ambulance data are manually coded for alcohol and other drugs - 2.
-Hospital admissions containing alcohol- or drug-related ICD-10 diagnosis codes, as the primary diagnosis, were extracted from VAED. - Fatalities involving alcohol or drugs were extracted from Cause of Death (COD) Unit Record Files (URF) where aetiological fractions were then applied to estimate to alcohol or drugrelated harms - 4.
-Alcohol hours were applied to Serious road injury data, using available time stamps, to determine alcohol harms
+Hospital admissions containing alcohol- or drug-related ICD-10 diagnosis codes, as the primary diagnosis, were extracted from VAED. - 3.
+Fatalities involving alcohol or drugs were extracted from Cause of Death (COD) Unit Record Files (URF) using ICD-10 codes for substance induced deaths and substance related deaths. - 4.
+Alcohol hours were applied to Serious Road injury data, using available time stamps, to determine alcohol harms